 A Neighborhood Business is intended to complement WALKABLE neighborhoods by facilitating a small increment of mixed use in a pedestrian-friendly ground floor retail or service USE accessed from the sidewalk.
-Residential units may be located on upper floors.
+Residential units, storage or small offices may be located on upper floors.

-2. Required Building Dimensions Building Width 60' max 3.
-Allowed Intensity Ground Floor footprint / 3,500 sf or less in T4 / T5 Commerce use floor area 3,000 sf or less in T3 Number of units per building Unrestricted (upper floors only)
+Building Width 60' max

+3. Allowed Intensity

+Ground Floor footprint / Commerce USE floor area Number of units per building 3,500 sf or less in T4 / T5

+3,000 sf or less in T3

+Unrestricted

+Transcript For Tanana (upper floors only)